-Prerequisite: FREN 220 with a grade of "C" or "CR" or better or four years of high school French or equivalent
+Prerequisite: FREN 220 with a grade of "C" or better or "CR" or four years of high school French or equivalent

 Continuation of FREN 220.
 The course will continue to develop oral, listening, reading and writing skills in order to improve proficiency in French.